ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 This wiki page details the REST services exposed by ID Authentication.

 ## 1. Authentication
-This service details Auth Request to be used by TSPs to authenticate an Individual.
+This service details imple authentication (yes/no auth) that can be used by partners to authenticate an Individual.
 Below are various authentication types supported by this service -
 1. OTP based - TOTP
 2. Pin based - Static Pin
 3. Demo based - PersonalIdentity, Address, FullAddress